What Paint to Use on a Dresser

 What is Milk Paint?

-Milk paint is another one of my favorite paints for furniture!
-Milk paint makes your furniture look old!
-It is used to create an old-world look, a chippy painted finish or even a solid painted finish.
+It’s another one of my favorites!
+It makes your piece look old – it is used to create an old world look, a chippy or even a solid finish.

 The best milk paint for furniture is Shackteau Interiors Milk Paint.
-It mixes up really smooth, she has great customer service, and she actually paints with her milk paint every day!
+It mixes up really smoothly, she has great customer service, and she actually uses it every day!

 I’ve also used Miss Mustard Seed’s Milk Paint with great results.
-This milk paint is not the same as General Finishes Milk Paint.
-More about that later (in the Acrylic Furniture Paint section).
+This is not the same as General Finishes Milk Paint.
+More about that later (in the acrylic section).

 What Paintbrush to Use with Milk Paint